kscieslinski/CTF/pwn/hacklu2019/BabyKernel2/README.md

 Note: System.map can be found inside /boot/System.map-$(uname -r).

 Then we have `initramfs.cpio.gz`.
 It contains packed filesystem.
-We will find there often `flag` file and source or at least executables of vulnerable `modules`.
+We will find there often `flag` file and source or at least binaries of vulnerable `modules`.

 Let's check what's inside of provided initramfs.cpio.gz by extracting it: